Find out everything you need to know about auto insurance discounts for seniors, including typical driving discounts and company-specific discounts.

 The American Automobile Association (AAA) also offers defensive driving classes that are specifically for drivers over 55.
 Again, taking these courses can lead to a discount on your premiums.

 Senior drivers can try to reduce their rates in other ways as well.
 Older drivers who usually have their children or someone else drive them may want to change the primary driver on their insurance.
 This can help lower car insurance rates, depending on the other driver's age and driving record.

 Of course, one of the easiest ways to lower car insurance rates is to reduce unnecessary coverage.
-While all drivers need to legally have liability insurance, collision, comprehensive, and rental car coverage aren't mandatory.
+While all drivers need to legally have liability insurance, collision, comprehensive and rental car coverage aren't mandatory.

-You may feel like these extra coverages aren't worth the money if you're driving a lot less than you used to, and would rather take the chance of something happening to your vehicle.
+You may feel like these extra coverages aren't worth the money if you're driving a lot less than you used to and would rather take the chance of something happening to your vehicle.

+Another common way to lower rates?
+Raise your deductible.
+By increasing your deductible, you'll end up paying much less for your monthly premiums.
 If you do this, be prepared to file fewer claims.
 This is because policyholders should always try to pay for repairs out of pocket, if they cost less than the deductible.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.